Consider this before you rent a car

 If you want to avoid the hassle of finding a good car rental company and a car, you may consider a holiday package with a rental car included.

 Check your car before you head off

-Once you pick up your car, check some important things before heading off.
+When you pick up your car, check some important things before heading off.
 Do the car and the extras exactly match what you signed up for?
 Are a motorway vignette, spare wheel and safety equipment included?
-Is the car fully refueled, and do all the lights and wiper blades work properly?
+Is the car fully fueled, and do all the lights and wiper blades work properly?
 If so, you’re ready to explore Switzerland’s roads!